Aboriginal Site and Other Heritage Place Search

 If you are undertaking activity on a piece of land it is recommended that you refer to Land Use Overview.

-The AHIS provides details about:
+The AHIS provides the following details about Aboriginal Heritage Places:

 - the location and extent of each place.
 Note: to preserve confidentiality, the exact location and extent of some places are not displayed on the map; however a shaded region (generally with an area of at least 4km²) provides a general indication of where the place is located.